 This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") contains forwardlooking statements and information (collectively, "forward-looking statements") within the meaning of applicable Canadian securities laws.
 Forward-looking statements are statements and information that are not historical facts but instead include financial projections and estimates; statements regarding plans, goals, objectives, intentions and expectations with respect to the Company's future business, operations, research and development, including the focus of the Company on its two drug candidates, L-DOS47 and Topical Interferon Alpha-2b (cervical lesions indication) and other information in future periods.
-Forward-looking statements include, without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of one or both of L-DOS47 and Topical Interferon Alpha-2b; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs for Topical Interferon Alpha-2b, DOS47 and L-DOS47, including but not limited to, extension of the drug candidates to other indications and the identification and development of further tumortargeting antibodies for DOS47: (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's Polish Phase I/II clinical trials for L-DOS47; (vi) the Company's planned future U.S. Phase I clinical trial for L-DOS47 and U.S. Phase II/III and European Phase III clinical trials for Topical Interferon Alpha-2b (low-grade cervical dysplasia), including seeking strategic partner support; (vii) indications and therapeutic and market opportunities for the two drug candidates; (viii) the nature, design and timing of future clinical trials and commercialization plans; (ix) future expenditures, insufficiency of the Company's current cash resources, the need for financing and the risk that benefits from previous and any future cost-deferral, cost-cutting and/or cost-sharing measures will not be realized; and (x) future financing requirements, the seeking of additional funding and anticipated future operating losses.
-Forward-looking statements can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2013", "2014", "next", "ongoing", "pursue", "to seek", "proceed", "objective", "estimate", "future", "wish", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", or "should" occur or be achieved, or comparable terminology referring to future events or results.
+Forward-looking statements include, without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of one or both of L-DOS47 and Topical Interferon Alpha-2b; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs for Topical Interferon Alpha-2b, DOS47 and L-DOS47, including but not limited to, extension of the drug candidates to other indications and the identification and development of further tumortargeting antibodies for DOS47; (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical trial for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD") and the Company's potential protocol amendment in connection with this trial; (vi) the Company's planned future U.S. Phase I clinical trial for L-DOS47 and U.S. Phase II/III and European Phase III clinical trials for Topical Interferon Alpha-2b (low-grade cervical dysplasia) and the Company's proposed investigational new drug ("IND") and Clinical Trial Application ("CTA") applications (in each case, as defined below), including seeking strategic partner support; (vii) indications and therapeutic and market opportunities for the two drug candidates; (viii) the nature, design and timing of future clinical trials and commercialization plans; (ix) future expenditures, insufficiency of the Company's current cash resources, the need for financing and the risk that benefits from previous and any future cost-deferral, cost-cutting and/or cost-sharing measures will not be realized; and (x) future financing requirements, the seeking of additional funding and anticipated future operating losses.
+Forward-looking statements can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2014", "next", "ongoing", "pursue", "to seek", "proceed", "objective", "estimate", "future", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", "would", or "should" occur or be achieved, or comparable terminology referring to future events or results.